smithlabcode/falco/README.md

 ```

 This will generate three files in the same directory as the input fastq file:

- * ``fastqc_data.txt`` is a text file with a summary of the QC
+* `fastqc_data.txt` is a text file with a summary of the QC metrics

-   metrics
- * ``fastqc_report.html`` is the visual HTML report showing plots of the
+* `fastqc_report.html` is the visual HTML report showing plots of the
    QC metrics summarized in the text summary.

-* ``summary.txt``: A tab-separated file describing whether the pass/warn/fail
+* `summary.txt`: A tab-separated file describing whether the
-  result for each module.
-If multiple files are provided, only one summary file
+  pass/warn/fail result for each module.
+If multiple files are
-  is generated, with one of the columns being the file name associated to each
+  provided, only one summary file is generated, with one of the
+  columns being the file name associated to each module result.
-  module result.

-the full list of arguments and options can be seen by running `falco` without any arguments, as well as `falco -?` or `falco --help`.
-This will print the following list:
+The full list of arguments and options can be seen by running `falco`
+without any arguments, as well as `falco -?` or `falco --help`.
+This
+will print the following list:

 ```
-Usage: ./bin/falco [OPTIONS] <seqfile1> <seqfile2> ...
+Usage: falco [OPTIONS] <seqfile1> <seqfile2> ...

 Options:
   -h, --help                print this help file and exit